Downtime Classification & OEE Calculation Pipelines for Industrial Telemetry

 }

 Telemetry pipelines in industrial environments operate under hostile conditions: intermittent cellular backhaul, PLC watchdog resets, and clock drift across edge nodes.
-Production-grade architectures must incorporate idempotent ingestion, dead-letter queue (DLQ) routing, and state reconciliation mechanisms.
+The contract for this subsystem is that no message is silently lost and no transient outage produces a permanent gap in the OEE record.
+Production architectures meet it with idempotent ingestion, dead-letter-queue routing, and explicit state reconciliation.

-When a message fails schema validation or arrives out-of-order, the pipeline should route it to a DLQ with exponential backoff retry logic rather than dropping it.
-For missing telemetry windows, implement a fallback routing strategy that interpolates known states from the last valid snapshot and flags the interval as ESTIMATED in downstream metrics.
-Aligning event timestamps to UTC and enforcing monotonic clock progression prevents duplicate state transitions during network partition recovery.
-Reference implementations should adhere to ISA-95 data modeling standards for consistent asset hierarchy mapping, and leverage Python’s datetime module for timezone-aware boundary enforcement.
+When a message fails schema validation or arrives out of order, the pipeline routes it to a DLQ with exponential-backoff retry rather than dropping it.
+For missing telemetry windows, a fallback strategy interpolates the known state from the last valid snapshot and flags the interval as ESTIMATED in downstream metrics, drawing on the same gap-filling algorithms used in the cleaning stage.
+Aligning timestamps to UTC and enforcing monotonic clock progression prevents duplicate state transitions during network-partition recovery.
+Reference implementations should follow the ISA-95 asset hierarchy and use Python’s datetime module for timezone-aware boundary enforcement.

 import time